Mr. Saad Ibrahim: P. Eng

 This course is aimed at reservoir, petroleum and exploitation engineers/technologists, and geologists who are involved in the area of Waterflooding and EOR schemes.

 Mr. Saad Ibrahim, P. Eng, president of Petro Management Group Ltd.Withover 35 years of diversified experience in the oil and gas industry.
 He is a worldwide highly recognized engineering consultant and a distinguishedinstructor (Please see his professional profile).Mr.
 Ibrahim is a member ofAPEGA and SPE.

 - Potential incremental reserves

 - How various EOR schemes affect oil recovery

 - A review the factors that can affect waterflood performance from worldwide projects

 - Selective criteria to choose suitable candidate fields for EOR application

-- Reservoir facies and heterogeneity (case study)
+- Impact of reservoir facies and heterogeneity on waterflood performance of the West Eagle Unit (case study)

-Reservoir Drive Mechanisms
+Reservoir Drive Mechanisms& Reserves determination:

 - Primary, secondary, and tertiary recovery schemes (case study)